mdshw5/mattshirley.com/microblog/static/md/about.md

 - [triPOD][11]: web interface for the triPOD analysis developed by [Joe Baugher et al][12].
 - [sra toolkit](http://toolshed.g2.bx.psu.edu/view/matt-shirley/ncbi_sra_toolkit): Galaxy tool definitions for [NCBI SRA Toolkit](http://www.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=software)
 - [ncbi epigenomics](http://toolshed.g2.bx.psu.edu/view/matt-shirley/ncbi_epi_browse): Galaxy interface to [NCBI Epigenomics](http://www.ncbi.nlm.nih.gov/epigenomics)

-<div id="research" style="page-break-after:always;"></div>
-### Research

-- **2013-Current** - Postdoctoral Fellow, Department of Oncology, Johns Hopkins School of Medicine, Baltimore MD

-    *Working in the labs of Drs.
-Sarah Wheelan and Vasan Yegnasubramanian I developed computational tools for the analysis of novel high-dimensional  sequencing methods.
-We applied these tools to prostate cancer biomarker discovery.*

-- **2008-2013** - Ph.D.
-Candidate, Department of Biochemistry, Cellular, and Molecular Biology, Johns Hopkins School of Medicine, Baltimore MD

-    *As a graduate student I started research with Drs.
-Jin Zhang and Heng Zhu in the Department of Pharmacology at Johns Hopkins School of Medicine.
-Using the protein microarrays pioneered by the Zhu lab we interrogated the kinome for novel kinase-substrate interactions.
-I continued my graduate research in the lab of Dr. Jonathan Pevsner at Kennedy Krieger Institute where I characterized the extent of genetic variability in lymphoblast cell lines.
-My research culminated in the discovery of a somatic mutation in *GNAQ* which is found only in affected tissues from patients with the Sturge-Weber syndrome.
-This work spanned wet-lab and computational work involving microarray design and analysis as well as DNA resequencing assay design, high-dimensional data analysis, and tool development.*

-- **2006-2008** - Research Assistant, Department of Biochemistry, University of Missouri, Columbia MO

-    *In my third year of college at the University of Missouri I joined the lab of Dr. Judy Wall in the Department of Biochemistry.
-In the Wall lab I worked on characterizing the molecular genetics of the bacterium *Desulfovibrio vulgaris* Hildenborough for its potential in heavy metal bioremediation.
-My work involved characterizing a Tn5 transposon mediated mutant library, as well as operation and configuration of a gas chromatagraph.*

 <div id="grants"></div>
 ### Grants